civisanalytics/iam-role-injector/README.md

  - At least two AWS Accounts:
    - AWS Account 1 must have a policy that includes sts:AssumeRole to AWS Account 2
    - AWS Account 2 must have a Trust Relationship on a role that references AWS Account 1
- - AWS Account 1 may now assume the the role in AWS Account 2 that has the Trust Relationship
+ - AWS Account 1 may now assume the role in AWS Account 2 that has the Trust Relationship

-### Scenario Two: Single AWS Account:
+### Scenario Two: Single AWS Account
- - An IAM User Account with a policy that include sts:Assume on a IAM Role.
+ - An IAM User Account with a policy that include sts:Assume on an IAM Role.
- - The IAM Role has a policy that allows the IAM User to assume it
+ - The IAM Role has a trust relationship that allows entities in the account to assume it
  - In this case, AWS Account 1 and AWS Account 2 are the same.

 ## Installation